Tapchicoma/presentations/intro-to-koin/koin.md

 ---

-# Multiple definitions
+# Same type definitions

-For the same type definitions, Koin will throw `DependencyResolutionException`.
+When module has multiple definitions for the same type and consumer tries to get this type - Koin will throw `DependencyResolutionException`.
+Solutions:

 --

-To solve it - use named definitions:
+- use named definitions:

 ``` kotlin
 val namedModule = module {